mcipperly/cfn-f5-cookie-decoder/README.md

 This incorporates some code written by dusty at https://penturalabs.wordpress.com/2011/03/29/how-to-decode-big-ip-f5-persistence-cookie-values/

+TODO:
-TODO: Passphrase encrypted cookies, maybe?
+* Passphrase encrypted cookies, maybe?
+* Backwards - provide an IP to get stuck to a node